almostengr/nsbe-mp.org/docs/membership.md

 ---
 title: Become A Member
 imageurl: /images/membership.jpg
-imagealt: Members of NSBE MP at social gathering event
+imagealt: Members of NSBE-MP at social gathering event
 ---

 We welcome all technical professionals in the Montgomery, Alabama and River Region areas to join